raphpay/Clubbix-Backend/README.md

 3. Configure proper CORS origins
 4. Set up environment variables securely
 5. Use a process manager like PM2
+6. Ensure your webhook endpoint is publicly accessible

 ## Troubleshooting